ElenaMerelo/FR/Tema1FR.md

 In brief, HFC uses a combination of fiber cable and coaxial cable, DSL and Ethernet use copper wire, and mobile access networks use the radio spectrum.

+### Physical media

+A bit, when traveling from source to destination, passes through a series of transmitter-receiver pairs.
+For each transmitter-receiver pair, the bit is sent by propagating electromagnetic waves or optical pulses across a physical medium.
+The physical medium can take many shapes and forms and does not have to be of the same type for each transmitter-receiver pair along the path.
+Examples of physi- cal media include twisted-pair copper wire, coaxial cable, multimode fiber-optic cable, terrestrial radio spectrum, and satellite radio spectrum.
+Physical media fall into two categories: guided media and unguided media.
+With guided media, the waves are guided along a solid medium, such as a fiber-optic cable, a twisted-pair copper wire, or a coaxial cable.
+With unguided media, the waves propagate in the atmosphere and in outer space, such as in a wireless LAN or a digital satellite channel.

++ Twisted-Pair Copper Wire: It is the least expensive and most commonly used guided transmission medium.
+For over a hundred years it has been used by telephone networks.
+In fact, more than 99 percent of the wired connections from the tele- phone handset to the local telephone switch use twisted-pair copper wire.
+Most of us have seen twisted pair in our homes and work environments.
+Twisted pair con- sists of two insulated copper wires, each about 1 mm thick, arranged in a regular spiral pattern.
+The wires are twisted together to reduce the electrical interference from similar pairs close by.
+Typically, a number of pairs are bundled together in a cable by wrapping the pairs in a protective shield.
+A wire pair constitutes a single communication link.
+Unshielded twisted pair (UTP) is commonly used for computer networks within a building, that is, for LANs.
+The data rates that can be achieved depend on the thickness of the wire and the distance between transmitter and receiver.
+When fiber-optic technology emerged in the 1980s, many people disparaged twisted pair because of its relatively low bit rates.
+Some people even felt that fiber- optic technology would completely replace twisted pair.
+But twisted pair did not give up so easily.
+Modern twisted-pair technology, such as category 6a cable, can achieve data rates of 10 Gbps for distances up to a hundred meters.
+In the end, twisted pair has emerged as the dominant solution for high-speed LAN networking.

++ Coaxial Cable: Like twisted pair, coaxial cable consists of two copper conductors, but the two con- ductors are concentric rather than parallel.
+With this construction and special insula- tion and shielding, coaxial cable can achieve high data transmission rates.
+Coaxial cable is quite common in cable television systems.
+Cable televi- sion systems have recently been coupled with cable modems to provide residential users with Internet access at rates of tens of Mbps.
+In cable television and cable Internet access, the transmitter shifts the digital signal to a specific frequency band, and the resulting analog signal is sent from the transmitter to one or more receivers.
+Coaxial cable can be used as a guided shared medium.
+Specifically, a number of end systems can be connected directly to the cable, with each of the end systems receiving whatever is sent by the other end systems.

++ Fiber Optics: An optical fiber is a thin, flexible medium that conducts pulses of light, with each pulse representing a bit.
+A single optical fiber can support tremendous bit rates, up to tens or even hundreds of gigabits per second.
+They are immune to electromag- netic interference, have very low signal attenuation up to 100 kilometers, and are very hard to tap.
+These characteristics have made fiber optics the preferred long- haul guided transmission media, particularly for overseas links.
+Many of the long- distance telephone networks in the United States and elsewhere now use fiber optics exclusively.
+Fiber optics is also prevalent in the backbone of the Internet.
+However, the high cost of optical devices—such as transmitters, receivers, and switches—has hindered their deployment for short-haul transport, such as in a LAN or into the home in a residential access network.

++ Terrestrial Radio Channels: Radio channels carry signals in the electromagnetic spectrum.
+They are an attractive medium because they require no physical wire to be installed, can penetrate walls, provide connectivity to a mobile user, and can potentially carry a signal for long dis- tances.
+The characteristics of a radio channel depend significantly on the propagation environment and the distance over which a signal is to be carried.
+Environmental con- siderations determine path loss and shadow fading (which decrease the signal strength as the signal travels over a distance and around/through obstructing objects), multi- path fading (due to signal reflection off of interfering objects), and interference (due to other transmissions and electromagnetic signals).
+Terrestrial radio channels can be broadly classified into three groups: those that operate over very short distance (e.g., with one or two meters); those that operate in local areas, typically spanning from ten to a few hundred meters; and those that operate in the wide area, spanning tens of kilometers.
+Personal devices such as wire- less headsets, keyboards, and medical devices operate over short distances; the wireless LAN technologies use local-area radio channels;
+the cellular access technologies use wide-area radio channels.

++ Satellite Radio Channels: A communication satellite links two or more Earth-based microwave transmitter/ receivers, known as ground stations.
+The satellite receives transmissions on one fre- quency band, regenerates the signal using a repeater, and transmits the signal on another frequency.
+Two types of satellites are used in communications: geostationary satellites (The huge distance from ground station through satellite back to ground station introduces a substantial signal propagation delay of 280 millisec- onds.
+Nevertheless, satellite links, which can operate at speeds of hundreds of Mbps, are often used in areas without access to DSL or cable-based Internet access) and low-earth orbiting (LEO) satellites (they may communicate with each other, as well as with ground stations.
+To provide continuous coverage to an area, many satellites need to be placed in orbit.
+LEO satellite technology may be used for Internet access sometime in the future).

+### Packet switching

+In a network application, end systems exchange messages with each other.
+Mes- sages can contain anything the application designer wants.
+Messages may perform a control function or can contain data.
+To send a message from a source to a destination end system, the source breaks long messages into smaller chunks of data known as packets.
+Between source and destination, each packet travels through communication links and packet switches (for which there are two predominant types, routers and link- layer switches).
+Packets are transmitted over each communication link at a rate equal to the full transmission rate of the link.
+So, if a source end system or a packet switch is sending a packet of L bits over a link with transmission rate R bits/sec, then the time to transmit the packet is L/R seconds.

+Most packet switches use store-and-forward transmission at the inputs to the links.
+Store-and-forward transmission means that the packet switch must receive the entire packet before it can begin to transmit the first bit of the packet onto the outbound link.
+Amount of time that elapses from when the source begins to send the packet until the destination has received the entire packet: (Here we will ignore propagation delay—the time it takes for the bits to travel across the wire at near the speed of light) The source begins to transmit at time 0; at time L/R seconds, the source has transmitted the entire packet, and the entire packet has been received and stored at the router.
+At time L/R seconds, since the router has just received the entire packet, it can begin to transmit the packet onto the outbound link towards the desti- nation; at time 2L/R, the router has transmitted the entire packet, and the entire packet has been received by the destination.
+Thus, the total delay is 2L/R. If the switch instead forwarded bits as soon as they arrive (without first receiving the entire packet), then the total delay would be L/R since bits are not held up at the router.
+But, as we will discuss in Section 1.4, routers need to receive, store, and process the entire packet before forwarding.